 But I think ad blockers are about to change the Internet.
 They will be responsible for killing the free web as we know it today!
 It may take time, but change it will.
 People will have to pay a subscription if they don’t want to see the ads.
 This has started but will soon go mainstream someday not too far in the future.

-According to reports, adblocking is expected to cross 50% by 2017 end in EU, and by 2018 end in the US, so how you as a blogger, a website owner or an online publisher decide to deal with it is totally up to you.
+According to reports, adblocking is expected to cross 50% within a few years, so how you as a blogger, a website owner or an online publisher decide to deal with it is totally up to you.